dev

 Read more on the template configuration variables.

-Here is a list of advise that will make your parser future proof.
+Here is a list of considerations that will make the parser robust for both common cases and edge cases.

 We use 2 modules to handle endpoints: